calacuda/mycroft-app-launcher/README.md

 1. Add online settigns update function.
 (This functionality is already in mycroft so it will be easy.)
-2. make user definable "Special Programs" (maybe by having a json text input on mycrofts website?)
+2. Make user definable "Special Programs" (maybe by having a json text input on mycrofts website?)
+3. Add a user toggleable proxychains mode.
+(If on every app is run through proxcychains if all apps are run normally)
-3. Add more phrases for the intent parser. (recuring iterative process)
+4. Add more phrases for the intent parser. (recuring iterative process)